egonos/Data-Science-Projects/Cancer Detection with Neural Networks/README.md

 ## Results

 Some of the raw learning curves appeared noisy.
 To better visualize the training dynamics, exponential moving averages were applied for smoothing.
-With this adjustment, all models (except the CNN baseline) show steadily improving validation performance over time.
+With this adjustment, all models show steadily improving validation performance over time.
 The complete set of plots can be found in the `Learning Curves and Performance Plots` folder.

 ![Model comparison 1](<Learning Curves and Performance Plots/model_comparison1.png>)

 ![Model comparison 2](<Learning Curves and Performance Plots/model_comparison2.png>)

-From the figures above, it can be concluded that the ResNet model achieves the best overall performance by a small margin (it also has the best test set F1-score at 0.744).
+From the figures above, it can be concluded that the ResNet model and Custom CNN model achieves the best overall performance (the F1-score are 0.744 and 0.747 respectiveliy).
 However, when considering parameter count and multiply-accumulate (MAC) operations, MobileNet stands out as the most efficient model.

 ## Conclusion and Further Improvements